Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- type/source (string): “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar" - the type of the new entities;
+- type/source (context): “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar" - the type of the new entities;
 - layer_id/[layer_id] (string) - the id of the layer with the role of a container for new objects.
 Required only if the new entities are objects;
 - object_id/[object_id] (string) - the id of the object with the role of a container for new modules.
 Required only if the new entities are modules;
 - [size_1] (int) - this is the number of new entities that will be created.
 If not provided, operation will try to get this number from size2 *parameter*;
-- [size_2] (string) - id of the context of the type “pointer” or “value”.
+- [size_2] (context) - id of the context of the type “pointer” or “value”.
 This is the number of new entities that will be created;
-- [new_ids] (string) - the id of the context with the type “pointer” or “value”.
+- [new_ids] (context) - the id of the context with the type “pointer” or “value”.
 This context provides the list of strings that will become the new identificators for new objects.
 You can provide any number of ids and if the number is too low, the last id will be repeated.
 Although, to ensure the uniqueness in the given container, indexing numbers will be automatically added to ends of repeated ids and incremented by one for every next repetition.
 The same automatic action will be taken if no new ids are provided;
-- [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (context) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

 ## new

 **Syntax**

-new *type* context/c [destination] [size_1] [size_2] [new_ids] [output]
+new *type* [destination] [size_1] [size_2] [new_ids] [output]

 **Description**